Shane-OLoughlin/Database-Project/README.md

 ---Part 3 beginning----

 Hours individually:
-Shane:
+Shane: 8
-Rajeev:
+Rajeev: 2

-Hours together: 4
+Hours together: 15

-Rajeev's contributions: One Tree Quotes, helped plan for submission, helped with implementation of some other stuff.
+Rajeev's contributions: Helped plan for submission, consulted with implementation of some stuff, scripted for recording.

-Shane's contributions: part of Big Clients, Prospective Clients done completely, working on Highest Tree
+Shane's contributions: created the functions for pretty much all the lists for part 3.

 How to install, configure and run project: Install Eclipse, download zip of Database-Project from our GitHub, extract into eclipse-workspace folder, use File -> Import   -> Project from Folder or Archive in Eclipse, configure Java Compiler and Project Facets if needed, switch passwords in userDAO for user john if necessary, to run: right click on jsp page and Run As -> Run on Server, make further changes if desired to make it run differently.